UPPMAX/install-methods/tool_notes/CLUMPAK-setup.md

 The way CLUMPAK is set up, it is difficult to have it in the module system since its manual explicitly directs users to modify its code to change certain parameters if they wish.
-So, I have put together a set of notes to help set up CLUMPAK for personal or lab use.
+So, I have put together these notes to help set up CLUMPAK for personal or lab use at UPPMAX.

 Download